germinateplatform/germinate-training/index.md

 - <a href="session-8.html">Session 8: Geographic data</a>
 - <a href="session-9.html">Session 9: Searching for data</a>

-Flapjack training Coming Soon!

-- <a href="flapjack-1.html">Session 1: Getting Started and Introduction to Flapjack</a>
-- <a href="flapjack-2.html">Session 2: Flapjack basic operation</a>
-- <a href="flapjack-3.html">Session 3: Flapjack input files</a>
-- <a href="flapjack-4.html">Session 4: Flapjack import and navigating</a>
-- <a href="flapjack-5.html">Session 5: Flapjack data views and visualization options</a>
-- <a href="flapjack-6.html">Session 6: Flapjack similarity matrix, dendrogram and PCoA</a>

 This training has been written and developed by Sebastian Raubach, Malcolm Macaulay and Paul Shaw at the James Hutton Institute in Scotland.